Tuition and Fees

 Upon registration, all tuition and registration fees must be paid to secure classes.
 Alternatively, classes may also be secured with confirmed financial aid, enrollment in a payment plan through South Louisiana Community College contracted vendor, or by having an exemption or contract applied to the account.
 Classes that remain unsecured by the established due dates published in the Student Handbook are subject to being drop for non-payment.

 Tuition and fees at South Louisiana Community College are among the most affordable in the State.
-Payments can be made online, on your LoLA account (through CASHNet), mailed in to SLCC, Attn: Student Accounts; 1101 Bertrand Drive, Lafayette, LA 70506 (payment must be received in Student Accounts Office by deadline), or paid in person at the Lafayette Ardoin campus.
-Drop boxes are available at these campuses: C. B. Coreil, T. H. Harris, New Iberia, Evangeline, Acadian, Franklin and Gulf for payments by check or money order.
+Payments can be made online, on your LoLA account (through CASHNet), mailed into SLCC, Attn: Student Accounts; 1101 Bertrand Drive, Lafayette, LA 70506 (payment must be received in Student Accounts Office by the deadline), or paid in person at the Lafayette Ardoin campus.
+Drop boxes are available at these campuses: C. B. Coreil, T. H. Harris, New Iberia, Evangeline, Acadian, Franklin, and Gulf for payments by check or money order.
 Installment payment plans are only available through your LoLA account.
 For payment amount inquiry, please contact the Student Accounts Office at 337-521-8904.

 Every student is responsible for understanding all College policies and procedures related to managing their registration and their student account.
 These policies include, but are not limited to, the College’s Add/Drop, Withdrawal, and Refund policies and the effects on their student account.

 Tuition and Fees listed below are as of the date of publication.
 Any changes in fee schedules will be documented online at www.solacc.edu and available at the Cashier’s Office and in the Office of Student Accounts.

 Fee Detail - Charged per credit to a maximum of 12 credits

 - Technology $5.00

 Fee Detail - Flat rate, regardless of the number of credits